LweeS-GGHoWInN/Zero_to_Billions_CodeNection/README.md

 - Reward / cosmetic gamification
 - Advanced automatic task carry-over
 - Connection to Apple Watch
-- Sync to Campus Website and Emails
+- Sync to Campus Website and Student Emails

 These ideas can be revisited after the main LoadLight workflow is working reliably.